Proof of Financial Support: Applying to Study in Canada

 Financial analysis: a bar chart, some bullet points, and a dollar coin

-What Does ‘Proof of Financial Support’ Mean?
+What Does ‘Proof of Financial Support’ or ‘Proof of Funds’ Mean?

-Proof of Financial Support refers to your ability to support yourself while studying abroad.
-Immigration officials will be looking for enough money to cover at least your first year of tuition and living expenses in Canada, and for financial patterns which indicate that you (or the people supporting you, like your parents) have the necessary income.
-Planning to bring family members with you?
-You’ll need to prove you can support them financially as well.
+Proof of Financial Support (or ‘Proof of Funds’) refers to your ability to support yourself—and any family coming with you—while studying abroad.
+Immigration officials will look to ensure you have enough money to cover at least your first year of tuition and living expenses in Canada.
+They will also look for financial patterns which indicate that you (or the people supporting you, like your parents) have the necessary income to support your study abroad journey.

 In general, it helps to show sufficient funding for multiple years, if your program is longer than a year.
-Immigration officers are more likely to approve applicants who appear capable of financing the full term of their program.
+Immigration officers are more likely to approve applicants who appear capable of financing the full length of their program.
 So, even if you don’t have all the money up front, showing that it’s likely you’ll have it in the future can help your application.

 A stack of gold dollar coins